robotjoosen/PlantFriend/README.md

 ## Parts
 All parts i have are bought from AliExpress.
 The LDR and Pushbutton came with a 37 in 1 sensor kit.
 Although i have to say that the labelling is totally messed up on the breakout boards (S = 3.3V, - = Signal, + = Ground).
 So if you buy one double check the board.

+For this project i've used the ESP32 by Espressif.
+Besides its form factor this project could've been done with an Arduino as well or something similar.
+So if you don't have one, use what you've got.

 - [ESP32](https://nl.aliexpress.com/item/32835521420.html)
 - [Soil Moisture Sensor](https://nl.aliexpress.com/item/1830729489.html)
 - [LDR Breakout Board](https://nl.aliexpress.com/item/32826716396.html)